Case Study: The Benefits Of BIM For Hotel Design And Refurbishment

 WHAT IS BIM?

 Realserve creates the initial BIM model by capturing the real world existing conditions of a site with 3D laser scanning technology to then produce a detailed 3D model, ready to work from.
-We are often asked ‘where is BIM used’ and suggest that it is suitable for any building where you want to capture real world existing conditions using 3D laser scanning and have that information available for utitlisation via modern workflows.
+We are often asked ‘where is BIM used’ and suggest that it is suitable for any building where you want to capture real-world existing conditions using 3D laser scanning and have that information available for utilisation via modern workflows.

 HOW CAN BIM BE USED FOR HOTEL REFURBISHMENT?

 Building Information Modelling (BIM) improves team collaboration and workflow efficiency on large scale projects.
 Recently, Realserve provided what we refer to as Scan to BIM Services, for a Brisbane based architectural firm that works on large scale refurbishments and fit outs for hotels and pubs across Australia.
 The architectural firm had been contracted to refurbish and fit out a hotel located across the country in Adelaide, South Australia.

 Previously the designers had used their own resources to prepare survey documentation but this project was located in another state, thus Realserve was engaged.
 The architect and fit out design team wanted to take advantage of the key fundamentals of BIM so they could use building information modelling to collaborate and communicate effectively across different stakeholders in the design phase of their project.
 Realserve was engaged for our Scan to BIM service, utilising our local expertise in dealing with as-built, cadastral and topographic property surveys to provide an as-built BIM model to work from.